 Two number-one hit singles followed with "You're My Man," "How Can I Unlove You," and "Keep Me In Mind" in 1973, proving that Anderson was on top of the world in the '70s.
 She made appearances on multiple TV shows, including a role in Starsky & Hutch and Bobe Hope TV specials.
 She was even the first female country star to appear on The Tonight Show with Johnny Carson.
 Not too shabby.

 Anderson continued releasing music through the '80s, including the top 10 hit on the country charts "You're Welcome to Tonight,'' a duet with Gary Morris.
-Her last charting single of her career was "How Many Hearts," which peaked at 69 in 1989.
+The last charting single of her career was "How Many Hearts," which peaked at 69 in 1989.

 After that, the country artist dabbled a bit more in acting, starring in the BBC Scotland TV drama The Wreck on the Highway as well as various other projects.
 By 1999, she was inducted into the Country Music Association's International Hall of Fame.
-The following year, Tennessee governor Don Sundquist named June 15 "Lynn Anderson Day."
+The following year, Tennessee governor Don Sundquist named June 15, "Lynn Anderson Day."